tjfulle/matmodlab/_sources/material/fortran.txt

 * *cmname*, is a string giving is the constitutive model name.
 * *order*, is a list of strings specifying the ordering of second-order symmetric tensors.
 The default ordering of symmetric second-order tensor components is ``xx, yy, zz, xy, yz, xz``.
-Can be used to change the ordering to be consistent with the assumptions of the material model.
+The *order* argument can be used to change the ordering to be consistent with the assumptions of the material model.

 Example
 -------